|search engine by freefind|

 As we continue to witness the fall of the United States, as I've been warning about since the mid-1970's must happen before the coming of the Mashiach and the dawning of the coming global dictatorship, many people are now beginning to awaken to Reality and are looking to the Jewish and other prophets for guidance.
 Looking to God's Word for understanding is a good thing, its a mitzvah!
 So what do we know from the Bible about the End Times?
 Or in truth, the Beginning Times because truly once we pass through the coming horrors, once we awaken from this nightmare we are all experiencing, we will find ourselves in the time of unimaginable shalom, peace and balance, in what the Hebrew prophets refer to as the Olam Haba, or Messianic World or Age to come.
 May we arrive there soon!

 In this presentation let's learn from the great sage Rambam, Rabbi Moses ben Maimon.
-In his Mishna Torah section entitled Of Kings and War he reveals much of what is known concerning the Messiah and the End Times.
+In his Mishna Torah section entitled Of Kings and War, he reveals much of what can be known concerning the Messiah and the End Times.
 We will be using the Sefaria translation.
-Any [bracketed] comments will be my own those in (parenthesis) are in the texts as inline notes.King Messiah will arise and re-establish the monarchy of David as it was in former times.
+Any [bracketed] comments will be my own.
+Those in (parenthesis) are in the texts as inline notes.King Messiah will arise and re-establish the monarchy of David as it was in former times.
 He will build the Sanctuary [or Beit HaMikdash] and gather in the dispersed of Israel.
 All the earlier statutes will be restored as they once were.
 Sacrifices will be offered, the Sabbatical and Jubilee years will be observed, as commanded in the Torah.
 Anyone who does not believe in him or one who does not anticipate his coming not only denies the Prophets, but also the Torah and Moses our Teacher.
-For the Torah has given testimony about him saying, “And the Lord your G-d will turn your captivity and have compassion with you.
+For the Torah has given testimony about him saying, "And the Lord your G-d will turn your captivity and have compassion with you.
 He will return and gather you from all the peoples… If any of you should be dispersed at the ends of Heaven, from there G-d will gather you, from there He will fetch you.
-And the Lord, your G-d will bring you…” (Deuteronomy 30:3-4).
+And the Lord, your G-d will bring you…" (Deuteronomy 30:3-4).

 These matters are explicit in the Torah and include everything said by all the Prophets.
 It is even written in the Chapter of Balaam who prophesied about both the Messiahs: The first Messiah was David who saved Israel from her adversities and the final Messiah will be from his sons and will deliver Israel from the hands of the descendants of Esau.
 There it says, "I shall see him, but not now" (Numbers 24:17) - this refers to David; "I behold him, and not soon" (ibid.) - this is the King Messiah; "A star from Jacob shall step forth" (ibid.) - this is David; "and a scepter shall arise out of Israel" (ibid.) - this the King Messiah; "and shall smite through the corners of Moab" - this is David; and so it says, "And he smote Moab and measured them with a rope" (II Samuel 8:2); "and break down all the sons of Seth" (Numbers 24:17) - this is King Messiah of whom it says, "and his dominion shall be from sea to sea" (Zechariah 9:10); "and Edom shall be a possession" (Numbers 24:18) - this is David, as it says, "And Edom shall become slaves to David" (see II Samuel 8:6 and II Samuel 8:14); "Seir also, even his enemies, shall be a possession" (Numbers 24:18) - this is King Messiah, as it says, "And the saviors shall come upon Mount Zion to judge the mount of Esau…" (Obadiah 1:21).